Jesse Winker Player Props: Brewers vs. Red Sox

 Red Sox Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Red Sox pitching staff ranks sixth in the league.

-- The Red Sox's 5.19 team ERA ranks 24th across all league pitching staffs.
+- The Red Sox have the 25th-ranked team ERA across all league pitching staffs (5.08).

-- Red Sox pitchers combine to surrender the second-most home runs in baseball (29 total, 1.5 per game).
+- The Red Sox allow the fourth-most home runs in baseball (30 total, 1.4 per game).

-- Pivetta makes the start for the Red Sox, his fourth of the season.
-He is 0-1 with a 4.50 ERA and 16 strikeouts through 14 2/3 innings pitched.
+- Whitlock (1-1) pitches for the Red Sox to make his third start this season.

-- In his most recent time out -- out of the bullpen on Thursday -- the right-hander threw 2/3 innings against the Minnesota Twins while surrendering hits.
+- The righty last appeared in relief on Saturday, when he threw 2/3 innings against the Milwaukee Brewers while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.